 - ASP..NET Core

 - Silverlight (deprecated)

-EBuild is now the default tool chain for all Echoes projects except UWP, WinRT, ASP.NET and the deprecated Windows and Silverlight.
+EBuild is now the default tool chain for all Echoes projects except UWP, Classic ASP.NET and the deprecated WinRT, Windows and Silverlight.

 Fully functional, EBuild is now the only supported build chain for Cooper, and all Java and Android projects will always build with EBuild.